ptupitsyn/ptupitsyn.github.io/_posts/2022-05-06-Whats-New-In-Ignite-Net-2.13.md

 * Start Ignite server in Docker with `docker run -p 10800:10800 apacheignite/ignite`.
 * Run the code above.
 * While it is waiting for input, stop the server and start it again.
 Connection loss won't be detected immediately, because heartbeats are not enabled in this example.
 * Press a key in the program console.
-Operation failure will be logged, then connection will be restored and the API call will be successfully retried.
+Operation failure will be logged, then the connection will be restored and the API call will be successfully retried.

 We've used a custom `IClientRetryPolicy` implementation here to see how it works.
 Predefined implementations are available: [ClientRetryReadPolicy](https://ignite.apache.org/releases/latest/dotnetdoc/api/Apache.Ignite.Core.Client.ClientRetryReadPolicy.html), [ClientRetryAllPolicy](https://ignite.apache.org/releases/latest/dotnetdoc/api/Apache.Ignite.Core.Client.ClientRetryAllPolicy.html).

 **WARNING:** keep in mind that non-idempotent operations are not safe to retry.
-For example, an SQL query that increments a value might end up being executed twice because connection has failed during the response phase.
+For example, an SQL query that increments a value might end up being executed twice because a connection has failed during the response phase.
 `ClientRetryReadPolicy` only retries read operations and is safe to use.

 More details: